justojsg/justo-generator-node/README.md

 *Proudly made with ♥ in Valencia, Spain, EU.*

 Note.
-You can learn *Node.js*, in Spanish, on [nodemy.com](http://nodemy.com).
+You can learn *Node.js* and this generator, in Spanish, on [nodemy.com](http://nodemy.com).

 ## Install

 ```
-npm install -g justo-generator-node
+npm install -g justo-cli justo-generator-node
 ```

 ## Note